 On February 4, 2015, the court issued its verdict.
-On July 25, 2017, the court issued its verdict for the retrial of a number of defendants who had been sentenced in absentia.
-On October 12, 2017, the Court of Cassation ordered a retrial for activist Ahmed Douma.
-On January 9, 2019, the Cairo Criminal Court issued its verdict in the retrial for Ahmed Douma.
+On July 25, 2017, the court issued its verdict for the retrial of a number of defendants who had been originally sentenced in absentia.
+On October 12, 2017, the Court of Cassation ordered a retrial for activist Ahmed Douma and on January 9, 2019, the court issued its verdict.

 Upon first review, the court sentenced activist Ahmed Douma and 229 others to life in prison.
 The court also collectively fined the defendants LE17 million.
 The court sentenced 39 other defendants, all of whom were minors, to 10 years in prison.
 When the court conducted a retrial of some of the defendants originally sentenced in absentia, it sentenced 43 defendants to life in prison, nine minors to 10 years in prison, and one defendant to five years in prison.
 Ninety-two of the defendants were acquitted.
-When the court conducted a retrial for Ahmed Douma, it ended up sentencing him to 15 years in prison and a fine of 6 million Egyptian pounds (LE).
+Upon second review of the case, Ahmed Douma was sentenced to 15 years in prison and fined LE6 million.

 Summary of Reasoning